vkhangpham/glossary/generate_glossary/sense_disambiguation/README.md

 2. Each text snippet is converted into a high-dimensional **embedding vector** using a sentence transformer model (e.g., `all-MiniLM-L6-v2`).
 3. Therefore, a term is effectively represented by the **set of embedding vectors** derived from its associated resource content.

+**Q: What's the difference between `ResourceClusterDetector` and `GlobalResourceClusterer`?**

+A: The key difference is the scope of clustering:

+- `ResourceClusterDetector` clusters resources on a **per-term basis**.
+For each term, it only examines that term's resources and looks for clusters within them.
+- `GlobalResourceClusterer` clusters **all resources from all terms together** in a shared semantic space, then analyzes how each term's resources are distributed across those global clusters.

+The global approach can identify patterns that would be missed when analyzing terms in isolation and provides better context for ambiguity detection.

 **Q: How does clustering work in the `ResourceClusterDetector`?**

 A: Clustering is performed on the **set of embedding vectors** for a term's resources, not on the term name itself.